collabmark/collabmark.org/CPM/Collaborative-Mark-Policy-draft.md

 This policy applies to all trademarks of the Community.
 The trademarks are both registered and unregistered trademarks, including non-stylized wordmarks and the trade dress of each Community project.
 In this policy, we refer to them as the “Community marks” or just “marks.”
 Here is a non-exclusive list of our trademarks: `[list wordmarks and logos]`.

 ### 1.2.
 “Use” of the Community marks
 This policy applies whenever you want to use the Community marks.
 Section 2 of this policy applies to all uses of the marks.
 Other sections apply only to uses that do not require separate permission, uses that require a trademark license, or uses under agreements held by `[insert groups/organizations recognized by the community, if any (e.g. user groups)]`.
-If some term in your trademark license is inconsistent with this policy, you should follow the license terms.
+If you have a separate trademark license from the Trademark steward, and it is inconsistent with this policy, you must follow those license terms, not this policy.

 ### 2.3.
 “We” or the “Trademark steward”
 This policy regulates the use of marks held by the `[organization or individual that holds the marks]`, who acts as a Trademark steward for the Community marks.
 Sometimes, this policy simply refers to the Trademark steward as “we.”